 Trying to make sure SXSW doesn’t break your budget?
-The Hampton Inn is a little less expensive than some of the other options on the list – and may be less glamorous as well.
-But if location factors into your SXSW game plan, you won’t find many better deals.
-It’s one block from the epicenter of SXSW action, the Austin Convention Center, and less than a five-minute walk to most venues.
-The hotel boasts fitness facilities and a rooftop pool.
-It is also home to Le Café Crêpe, a cozy Parisian café run by French natives George Dreyfus and Dominique Dreyfus-Leon that serves up delight with every dish.
+Hampton Inn is less expensive than some other options on this list – and maybe less glamorous – but if location factors into your SXSW game plan, you won’t find many better deals.
+It’s one block from the epicenter of SXSW action, Austin Convention Center, and less than a five-minute walk from most other venues.
+The hotel has fitness facilities and a rooftop pool.
+Next door you can eat like a Parisian at Le Café Crêpe, a cafe run by a French brother and sister.

-Situated in downtown Austin on the shores of Austin’s Lady Bird Lake, also known as Town Lake, the Holiday Inn offers lakefront views, a rooftop pool and full-service dining at its Boathouse Grill.
-Less than a quarter mile from the Rainey Street Entertainment District, the hotel provides the perfect locale for those who are eager to be in the SXSW mix but are also keen to explore Austin’s more leisurely side, with its easy access to the local hiking and biking trails and to the lake for those urban fishing fans.
+Situated in Downtown Austin on the shores of Lady Bird Lake, also known as Town Lake, the Holiday Inn offers lakefront views, a rooftop pool and full-service dining at its Boathouse Bar & Grill.
+It’s less than a 10-minute walk from the nightlife and dining on Rainey Street, but the hotel is also ideal for SXSW visitors who are keen to explore the city’s leisurely side, with its easy access to local hiking and biking trails and to the lake for those urban fishing fans.

 Located just one block from Austin’s world-famous Sixth Street, this hotel combines Texas hospitality with luxuries that cater to the monied millennial and to SXSW-goers looking to see and be seen.
-Perhaps the star attraction of the hotel is its rooftop pool bar Azul, said to be the highest in Austin.
-It offers excellent views and an unmatched social scene in good weather.
+Perhaps the star attraction of the hotel is its rooftop pool bar, Azul Rooftop, said to be the highest in Austin.
+It offers excellent views and an unmatched social scene.

-One block from Sixth Street and adjacent to the Austin Convention Center, the Hilton offers all the luxuries one would expect from the brand.
-It includes a full-service spa and fitness center, a lap pool and a rooftop whirlpool and sun deck, and offers SXSW attendees unparalleled views of the capital and Lady Bird Lake from its 31st floor.
+Luxurious and well-positioned for the SXSW crowd, the Hilton is adjacent to Austin Convention Center and one block away from Sixth Street.
+It has a full-service spa and fitness center, a lap pool and a rooftop whirlpool and sun deck, and offers unparalleled views of the capital and Lady Bird Lake.
 The hotel is pet-friendly for those who can’t bear to leave their fur-kids at home and offers several dining options including Tex Fresh fare at Cannon & Belle and tacos and craft beer at Austin Taco Project.

-Built in 1924 as the city’s first high-rise hotel on Congress Avenue, the InterContinental Stephen F Austin offers visitors luxurious accommodations and a unique experience at the heart of the city.
-Its opulent Art Deco facade will remind guests of days gone by, while marble floors and burnished wood abound.
-Plush robes, expensive toiletries and custom furniture welcome you to your room, and Stephen F’s Bar & Terrace offers you an incomparable view of the Capitol building for those times when you’re ready to step out but not quite ready to leave the hotel.
+Built in 1924 as the city’s first high-rise hotel on Congress Avenue, the InterContinental Stephen F Austin offers visitors luxurious accommodation at the heart of the city.
+Beyond its opulent art deco facade, marble floors and burnished wood abound.
+You’ll find plush robes, expensive toiletries and custom furniture in your room, and an incomparable view of the Capitol building from Stephen F’s Bar & Terrace.

-Located in Austin’s trendy Second Street District, the W Hotel is not just close to the SXSW action but also acts as a venue sometimes.
-Catch a show next door at Austin City Limits (ACL Live) music venue, or stay put in the W’s spacious lobby – dubbed the Living Room – and enjoy a fully stocked tequila bar and a Record Room with 8,000 releases on vinyl to peruse while you sip your cocktail and listen to a live DJ.
-The hotel offers all the amenities you would expect from the luxury brand, but perhaps the standout feature for anyone using it as a base of operations for SXSW is the amazing Wet Deck that brings the party to guests, Vegas style.
+Located in Austin’s Second Street District, the W Hotel is not just close to the SXSW action but also serves as a venue.
+Catch a show around the corner at Austin City Limits (ACL Live) music venue, or stay put in the W’s spacious lobby – dubbed the Living Room – where you can peruse its 8,000-strong vinyl collection as you sip your cocktail and listen to a live DJ.
+The hotel offers all the amenities you would expect from the luxury brand, but perhaps the standout feature for anyone using it as a base of operations for SXSW is the amazing WET Deck that brings the party to guests, Vegas style.

-It may not look like much from the street, but Austin’s South Congress Hotel makes up for it by being uniquely Austin, well located, cozy and chic.
-Situated in the city’s trendy SoCo District in historic Travis Heights, the hotel is close to some of the finest dining options in the city and offers easy access to eclectic shopping.
-It’s also a prime location to engage in SXSW’s favorite sport, people watching.
-The rooms feature custom-made furniture, beautiful design and unique touches.
-The hotel has a rooftop pool that is a popular gathering place when the weather allows, and the staff is one of the best you will ever encounter in the travel business.
+It may not look like much from the street, but Austin’s South Congress Hotel makes up for it by being uniquely Austin, well located and chic.
+Situated near the city’s trendy SoCo District in historic Travis Heights, the hotel is close to some of the finest dining options in the city and offers easy access to eclectic shopping.
+It’s also a prime location to engage in SXSW’s favorite sport: people watching.
+The rooms feature custom-made furniture and beautiful design.
+The hotel has a rooftop pool that is a popular gathering place when the weather allows, and the staff are the best you will ever encounter in the travel business.

 Austin’s largest hotel is also one of its most popular for SXSW-goers.
-It’s home to multiple SXSW events, and the JW’s location gives you easy access to the Second Street District’s upscale shopping and dining options while being an easy walk, ride or Uber to events farther away.
-For those who choose to stay close to home between events, the hotel’s Corner Bar is a prime meeting spot, crowded with movers, shakers and wannabe dealmakers drinking local brews and eating some of the finest burgers in the city while they plot their next move.
-Those craving more sophisticated fare can take their business to authentic Italian Osteria Pronto to carbo-load for the next day’s SXSW activities.
+It’s home to multiple SXSW events, and the JW’s location gives you easy access to the Second Street District’s upscale shopping and dining options while being an easy walk, cycle or Uber-ride away from events farther away.
+For those who choose to stay close to home between events, the Corner Restaurant’s bar is a prime meeting spot, crowded with movers and shakers drinking local brews and eating the finest burgers in the city.
+Those craving more sophisticated food can take their business to Osteria Pronto Italian to carbo-load for the next day’s SXSW activities.

 If you’re looking to indulge during your SXSW stay, The Four Seasons is the place to do it, and is also the most likely place to run into an artist or two during your stay.
 Overlooking Lady Bird Lake, the hotel offers pristine views of the cityscape, lakeside dining and a saltwater pool (for guests not content to slum it in chlorinated water).
-The modern Texas kitchen food at the hotel’s restaurant, a collaboration between chef de cuisine James Flowers and world-renowned chef and restaurateur Richard Sandoval, is exquisite.
+The hotel’s restaurant, Ciclo, is a modern Texas kitchen created in collaboration with the world-renowned chef and restaurateur Richard Sandoval.

 What better way to experience SXSW fully than by staying in a musically furnished hotel?
-The Hotel Van Zandt is a Kimpton hotel set right in the heart of Rainey Street near downtown Austin.
-It celebrates the Live Music Capital of the World from the moment you walk in, with chandeliers made of horns and a record player in the lobby.
-The Hotel Van Zandt also regularly has live music at one of its in-house restaurants, Geraldine’s, not to mention some of the best margaritas in town to enjoy on their rooftop deck overlooking downtown Austin.
+Set in the heart of Rainey Street near Downtown Austin, Hotel Van Zandt celebrates the Live Music Capital of the World from the moment you walk in, with chandeliers made from horns and a record player in the lobby.
+The hotel regularly has live music at Geraldine’s, one of its in-house restaurants, not to mention some of the best margaritas in town to enjoy on their rooftop deck.